 Furthermore, survey participants will be asked to give a finger-prick blood sample that is collected on dried blood spot filter paper according to standards set by the United States National Committee for Clinical Laboratory Standards (NCCLS) published in "Blood Collection on Filter Paper for Neonatal Screening Programs" (LA4-A; 1997).
 The samples will be air dried onto filter paper and stored at room temperature until they are transported to PSI Zimbabwe's laboratory in Harare for HIV-1 antibody testing using validated testing algorithms.
 The filter papers will be labeled with unique barcodes that are also entered into the tablet for the corresponding questionnaires to ensure that survey data can be linked to laboratory results.
 Identifying information will be collected on the consent form, which will not be linked with survey materials.
 DBS samples will be stored at -20°C and then tested in batches.
 They will be tested serially for HIV-1 antibody with discrepant results resolved by PCR.
 Testing for viral load will be carried out on all samples which are HIV antibody positive on DBS (as well as a sub-set of those HIV antibody negative) using the Abbot Real Time HIV-1 m2000 viral load assay.
-All samples that are confirmed HIV infected will be tested using a qualitative assay for the following antiretroviral drugs at a lab to be determined: Efavirenz, Nevirapine, Lopinavir and Atazanavir.
-Samples that are confirmed HIV positive will also be tested for recency of HIV test using the lag avidity assay.
+All samples that are confirmed HIV infected will be tested using a qualitative assay for the following antiretroviral drugs Efavirenz, Nevirapine, Lopinavir and Atazanavir.
+Samples that are confirmed HIV positive will also be tested for recency of HIV infection using the lag avidity assay.
+The tests will be conducted at local laboratories in Zimbabwe.
+In the event that it is not possible to get local tests for drug levels and recency of infection, samples will be shipped for testing at a South African laboratory.
+Participants will be asked to consent for specimen shipment.